 Mentoring and Coaching

-After completing Part 1 of the Advanced Academy, participants self-select an internal and/or external mentor who will provide support, guidance, and feedback during the practicum year.
-A mentor selection form is submitted to the Academy, providing information about the chosen mentor.
+Participants self-select an internal and/or external mentor who will provide support, guidance, and feedback during the practicum year.
+The Academy provides a mentor guidebook for review and reflection.

 Reflective Practice and Journaling

 During the practicum experience, participants are encouraged to actively reflect on their leadership journey.
 Reflective practice establishes a benchmark journal, whether written or in thought, providing insight into what is learned from experiences, successes, and failures.
 The information gained helps leaders focus on and plan for what they will do moving forward.